learn-co-students/hs-understanding-errors-precollege-se2-bos-072015-1/README.md

 #### Semantic Errors

 Semantic errors are often tougher to diagnose - instead of small grammatical mistakes, these are mistakes in the logic and/or flow of your programs.
 Are you trying to use `.upcase` on an array?
-Are you forgetting to require a file
+Are you forgetting to require a file?
+Are you referencing a method or a variable that doesn't exist yet?
+These are all examples of semantic errors.